 At 9:00 am this morning (3rd May 2019), my wife, Rachel, gleefully inserted a long plastic tube into my anus along with what seemed like a vat full of potent, fast-acting fluid.

-After a previous last-minute cancellation, today was my Bowel Cancer Screening day!
+Why?
+No, it’s not a weird West Country sex-game that some of you are undoubtedly imagining – today is my Bowel Cancer Screening day!
 Which is nice.
-(A word of advice to any others out there aiding their friends or lovers in this delicate task: don’t precede the operation with the phrase, “I’m going in dry”.
-This will almost certainly result in a strong clenching effect that then takes several minutes to subside).
+(A word of advice to any of you out there intending to help their friends or lovers with this delicate task: don’t ever start proceedings whilst uttering the phrase, “I’m going in dry”.
+This will almost certainly result in a strong clenching effect that will take several minutes to subside).

-I was offered a tray of exotic sounding drugs (don’t ask me what – I only know their street names) to ease what can, apparently, be an uncomfortable experience.
-Not wishing to appear wimpy, I refused the narcotics and manfully instructed the menacing looking one (who was still armed with a camera attached to a hosepipe but was now also wearing a miners’ helmet and Davey lamp) to just “horse it in”.
+I was offered a tray of exotic-sounding drugs (don’t ask me what – I only know their street names) to ease what can apparently be an uncomfortable experience.
+Not wishing to appear wimpy, I refused the narcotics and manfully instructed the menacing-looking one (who was still armed with a camera attached to a hosepipe but now also wearing a miners’ helmet with a lamp on it) to just “horse it in”.
 Which she did.
 From a distance of 12 feet.
 With a run-up.

-And then, almost before I could say “Dyno-Rod”, the credits on the TV screen started rolling, the colour started returning to my knuckles, and with a sound akin to that of a champagne cork popping, my rectum was tubing-free and it was all over.
+It’s said that time flies when you’re having fun, and almost before I could say “Dyno-Rod”, the credits on the TV screen started rolling, the colour returned to my blanched knuckles, and with a sound not unlike that of a champagne cork popping, my rectum was tubing-free and it was all over.

 Thankfully, the nurses didn’t start clapping or high-fiving.

 Joking aside, although the big-screen appearance of my insides probably won’t make this year’s Oscars and it won’t go down as one of the more dignified experiences of my life, the importance of this free procedure cannot be underestimated.
 It really could save your life.